danpalmer101/dancetrix-ios/Pods/SwiftSignatureView/README.md

 ## Installation

-SwiftSignatureView is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following lines to your Podfile:
+SwiftSignatureView is available through [CocoaPods](http://cocoapods.org) and Swift Package Manager.

 ### For Cocoapods >= 1.0

+Add the following lines to your Podfile:

 ```ruby
 use_frameworks!